 While it’s technically on the Vegas Strip, the Stratosphere is a little bit north of the action.
 Some people don’t even consider it to be on the Vegas Strip.
 You should note the location when pricing the rooms here.
 The extra distance might add an extra taxi or rideshare fee to your daily budget.

 The Stratosphere is a mid-tier casino with a slightly above mid-tier room product.
-There are two different entry level hotel rooms at the Stratosphere.
+The hotel features 2,429 guestrooms and suites.
 While you’re probably most familiar with the 1,149 foot tall Stratosphere tower, the hotel is only 24 stories high.

 The Standard guest room is average in size and has basic amenities.
 The contemporary decor won’t offend, but it won’t evoke a feeling that you’re in a special place.
 These rooms have the oldest decor in the casino and are usually the least expensive.
 Rooms come with either one King bed or 2 Queen beds.

-The Stratosphere Select is the next step up for basic hotel rooms.
+The Standard Premier is the next step up for basic hotel rooms.
 These rooms were recently upgraded to have a more modern contemporary feel.
 Each room has a 42-inch plasma television, plush designer headboard, MP3 alarm clock, work desk and chair, closet with doors, dresser, and granite bathroom countertops.
 You can sense the value when you spend a little more money on these rooms.

 Since the hotel is only 24 floors, you may not get the view of Las Vegas that you’re expecting from a room on a high floor.
 A room with a view of the Vegas Strip will cost a little more but remember how far away from the action you are.
 The views available in the hotel rooms aren’t the famous views you’ll see from the top of the Stratosphere tower.